Online Counselling

 You may be seeking support but are reluctant to reach out within your own community.
 Perhaps you don’t want to bump into your counsellor at a social gathering or the supermarket.
 Perhaps you live in a small town or community where most people know each other and you don’t feel comfortable talking freely about things that are concerns for you, because you know who knows whom.
 While you can rest assured that your confidentiality will not be compromised by Atlas Counselling (except under the conditions outlined under ‘Limits of Confidentiality’), by choosing Atlas Counselling online, you can access Atlas Counselling from anywhere in Australia, or indeed, the world, which may give you some peace of mind.

-Potential Disadvantages of Text-Based Online Counselling.
+Potential Disadvantages of Online Counselling.

 On balance, it is worth considering that, with regard to online counselling, sometimes it is case of better something than nothing.
 If you are unsure, do not hesitate to contact Atlas Counselling to discuss which option may be most suitable for your needs.